 When your wood floor has to be replaced and cannot be repaired?

 The best thing with wooden constructions is that it can be improved and repaired.
 This quality and benefit comes also for wooden floors and sanding, gap filling and re-finishing are among the most popular improvement services.
 However, sometimes even these are not enough to save the floor.
 Most commonly moisture and water are the biggest enemies of wood, however way too frequent traffic and no maintenance can also lead to replacing.

 Your wooden floor needs to be replaced when:

 - Boards that have begun to lift and get loose.
 Although loose and lifted boards can sometimes be fixed, they can also get cracked and broken and this is when they have to be replaced.
-Fortunately, you can replace only the damaged spots and not the whole floor.
+Fortunately, you can replace only the damaged spots and not on the whole floor.

 - Noticeable gaps appearing between boards.
-Although the gap filling method shows very successful results, it usually works for gaps with certain sizes and everything bigger than this is an unsalvageable damage.
+Although the gap filling method shows very successful results, it usually works for gaps with certain sizes and everything bigger than this is unsalvageable damage.

 - Warping and swelling of the floor.
 These issues are usually caused by moisture.

 When refurbishment and repairs can save the day and your floor?

 - Problems on the surface of the floor.
 Scratches and dents, smaller gaps, uneven patches and bumps.

 - Chips and other minor surface and finish damages.